Introduction

 As thoracic aneurysms are mostly found incidentally on imaging, other differential diagnosis are rarely considered before the definitive diagnosis is determined.

 In symptomatic patients, the scope of symptoms for a thoracic aneurysm is wide.
-However for those presenting with chest or back pain (the most common presentation), diagnoses of ACS, PE, pneumothorax, and aortic dissection should all be considered.
+However for those presenting with chest or back pain (the most common presentation), diagnoses of acute coronary syndrome, pulmonary embolism, pneumothorax, and aortic dissection should all be considered.

 Investigations

 Thoracic aneurysms are diagnosed through imaging.
-However, initial work-up should include routine bloods (FBC, U&Es, clotting), an ECG, and a chest radiograph (CXR) performed.
+All patients with a thoracic aneurysm identified should have initial work-up including routine bloods (FBC, U&Es, clotting), an electrocardiogram (ECG), and a plain film chest radiograph (CXR) performed.

 Imaging

-A CT chest scan with contrast is the preferred imaging modality for thoracic aneurysms, providing sufficient detail to ascertain the level and the size of the aneurysm*.
+A CT angiogram (CTA) is the preferred imaging modality for thoracic aneurysms, providing sufficient detail to ascertain the level and the size of the aneurysm.
+CTAs can visualise the sac and the lumen, and detect any potential complications (e.g. rupture or mural thrombus).
+MR imaging can also be used.

 Transoesophageal echocardiography (TOE) can be used to good effect to further detect any concurrent aortic insufficiency or dissection; TOE should form part of the routine assessment of patients with Marfan’s disease and suspected thoracic aortic disease.